El Dorado (Shakira album): Composition

-In addition to the nine original tracks, the album also includes four duets, with three of them being previously released as singles and included on the collaborators' albums, and one being an English version of one of the duets.
-The first track, "Comme Moi" ("Like Me") is a pop and hip hop duet with French rapper and singer Black M and was included on his third studio album, Éternel insatisfait (2017).
-During the track, Black M sings and raps in French, while Shakira sings in English.
-The track also has a new and English version titled "What We Said" and it features Canadian band Magic!.
-Both tracks have a reggaeton beat.
-Shakira's duet with Carlos Vives on "La Bicicleta" ("The Bicycle") is also included on the album.
-The track, which is a vallenato and reggaeton song about biking around childhood haunts, was the turning point for Shakira as she revisited her Colombian roots and felt inspired, coming up with the song's refrain and its title.
-El Dorado also features Shakira's duet with American singer Prince Royce on the bachata love song "Deja Vu", which was first included on his fifth studio album Five (2017).
-The song was also described as a "salsa-flavored percussive" track about falling in and out of love and being delusional towards love.

 Release and promotion

 To promote the album, Shakira partnered with geolocation platform Landmrk to mobilise her fans to unlock digital 'treasures' at physical locations across the globe on the website, Shakiraeldorado.com.
 Her fans visited over 1,000 locations in 99 countries to unlock exclusive content, including the track listing, videos of recording sessions, and clips of her new songs.
 A week ahead of the album's release, Shakira released the song "Nada" along with the album's track listing and its pre-order.
 On 16 May 2017, Shakira performed "Me Enamoré" at Univision's Upfront.
 On 25 May 2017, a day before the album's release, Shakira held an album's release party at The Temple House in Miami, where she performed five songs, including duets with Prince Royce (on "Deja Vu") and Nicky Jam (on "Perro Fiel"), as well as "Nada" and the singles "Chantaje" and "Me Enamoré".
 A day after its release, on 27 May 2017, Shakira gave a free concert at The Wynwood Yard, where she performed "Me Enamoré" and "Toneladas".